 Jane Davidson (Author of #futuregen: Lessons from a Small Country and Pro-Vice-Chancellor Emeritus at the University of Wales Trinity Saint David); Kudzai Chigiji (Founder, Africans Thinking); Alice Bordini-Staden (Intergenerational Foundation); Louise Pryor (Chair)

-This panel of experts from across the industry will explore the challenges and opportunities posed by climate change that are facing the sector as we move towards COP26.
+This panel of experts from across the industry explored the challenges and opportunities posed by climate change that are facing the sector as we move towards COP26.

 Dr. Bronwyn Claire (Senior Programme Manager at Climate Wise), Sharanjit Paddam (Principal, Finity Consulting), Karen Tan (Managing Director, Chief Risk Officer Asia and Global Head of Life & Health Risk Management · Swiss Re)

 The climate crisis and the degradation of our planet will affect societies everywhere.
 How we address these threats will require solutions that transcend borders.
 As a global profession, the actuarial community is well-placed to consider and propose effective risk management solutions to help manage the climate crisis.
-This panel session will draw on the experiences of actuaries in North America, Europe, and Asia and offer insight into how actuaries are working together to prevent the climate crisis from deepening.
+This panel session drew on the experiences of actuaries in North America, Europe, and Asia and offered insight into how actuaries are working together to prevent the climate crisis from deepening.

 Falco Valkenburg (Immediate Past Chairperson Actuarial Association of Europe); André Choquet (Chair, Climate Change & Sustainability Committee – Canadian Institute of Actuaries); Cynthia Yuan (Senior Risk Manager, China Re); Louise Pryor (Chair)